foopod/blog-5.0/posts/2021-05-17-player-attaking.md

 ![](/img/enemies.gif)

 One of the games on GBA that I love the most was Castlevania:Aria of Sorrow.
 This game had [over a hundred different types of enemies](https://castlevania.fandom.com/wiki/Aria_of_Sorrow_Bestiary) and huge variation in combat style and movement.
-We are talking grounded, flying, bouncing up and down, shooting projectiles, stabbing, breathing smoke that turns you to stone.
-Hell there is a skeleton that throws bones at you and when he is out he throws his own head.
-Manticores that breath fire and can stab you with their tail.
+We are talking walking, crawling, flying, bouncing up and down, shooting projectiles, stabbing, breathing smoke that turns you to stone.
+Hell there is a skeleton that throws bones at you and when he is out, he throws his own skull.

 I know I can't do all of this, especially in a time boxed gamejam, but my inspiration is to create a world that feels rich like the world of Castlevania.